 Sending a push notification to the iOS Simulator

-The easiest way of testing push notifications is by making use of RocketSim.
+The easiest way to test push notifications is by making use of RocketSim.
 You can configure so-called Quick Actions from the preferences window and define the payload you want to send:

 During configuration, you can test the payload before saving, allowing you to iterate on different payloads quickly.
 After tapping the Send button, you’ll see a notification showing up in the Simulator: